Something is exciting and intriguing about exploring abandoned places. They’re rich in history but also have a mysterious and eerie vibe.

 2. Helena

-Description: Helena, former county seat, was a very auspicious city.
+Description: Helena, the former county seat, was a very auspicious city.
 For many years it was the most important city between San Antonio and Goliad.

-Today, it’s one of Texas ghost towns with several abandoned structures that have been restored into museum pieces: The 1873 courthouse, the old post office, the John Ruckman Home, the Sickenius farmhouse, and the jail.
+Today, it’s one of Texas’s ghost towns with several abandoned structures that have been restored into museum pieces: The 1873 courthouse, the old post office, the John Ruckman Home, the Sickenius farmhouse, and the jail.

 Helena was once known as “the most violent place in the Old West.”
 This could be the reason for all the alleged hauntings and ghost sightings.